wp-plugins/wp-geo/README.txt

 = Features =

+* NEW - Custom marker title setting per post.
-* NEW - Set width and height in shortcode and category map.
+* NEW - Custom zoom and map type per post.
+* NEW - Widget zoom option.
-* NEW - Additional Geo Feed control.
+* NEW - Default Map Location setting.
-* NEW - Load maps from GeoRSS or KML data.
+* Load maps from GeoRSS or KML data.
-* NEW - Geo Meta Tags
+* Geo Meta Tags
 * Markers links to posts
 * Settings for default controls
 * Custom Markers